Building a collaborative research culture at Kavli INsD: We've started small but with impact.

 Single Particle Tracking to understand genetic reception

 I use single particle tracking to understand how genetic information from conception to expression is maintained and safeguarded.
-Tracking one transcription molecule at a time allows us to understand various protein kinetics in its natural host providing more life-cell insight and how bacterial proteins diffuse and interact with their partners by measuring their individual molecule movement in real time.
+Tracking one transcription molecule at a time allows us to understand various protein kinetics in its natural host providing more live cell insight and how bacterial proteins diffuse and interact with their partners by measuring their individual molecule movement in real time.

 #tracking #PALM #Microbiology #nucleic acid #transaction